epam/fix-antenna-net-core/Docs/Configuration.md

         <td>tradePeriodBegin</td>
         <td></td>
         <td>For initiator sessions, it is a cron expression to set a scheduled session start.
-            For acceptor sessions, the parameter overrides the appropriate server value for this session.
+            For acceptor sessions, the parameter overrides the appropriate server value for this session.<br>
             We use Quartz.NET and their implementation of cron expressions for scheduling.
 See
             <a href="https://www.quartz-scheduler.net/documentation/quartz-3.x/tutorial/crontrigger.html#introduction">cron expression</a> for more information about the allowed expression format.<br>
             It is possible to combine several cron expressions with the "|" symbol.<br>